Before you get started, make sure you have installed the following:

 You can use the Manual Testing view in the Perfecto UI to generate a code snippet with device-specific capabilities that you can then copy-paste into your script.

 To generate capabilities (for mobile or web devices) through the Perfecto UI:

 As part of creating an instance of the RemoteWebDriver, you need to supply the URL of your Perfecto cloud.
-Define the name of your Perfecto cloud as a system variable by passing your cloud name as a
+As part of creating an instance of the RemoteWebDriver, you need to supply the URL of your Perfecto cloud.
+Search for the following line in

 The general structure of the URL string is as follows:

-Here are the respective lines from our sample script:
+Here is the respective line from our sample script:

-To get the most out of running your test in Perfecto, you need to create an instance of the Smart Reporting client (ReportiumClient).
-This will allow you to later retrieve and analyze the test report.
-The reporting client is responsible for gathering basic information about the test and transmitting it to the Smart Reporting system.
+To get the most out of running your test in Perfecto, you need to create an instance of the Smart Reporting client (

 In addition to supplying the driver link, the context supports optional settings, such as adding:

-To end the test, supply an indication of the final outcome of the test by generating a TestResult instance.
+To close Smart Reporting and the driver, supply an indication of the final outcome of the test in an

 Also in this section: